MrPowers/express_practice/03_express_app_from_generators/0208_data_with_loops/question.md

-Use the following data to create a unordered list of links to the social media images.
+Use the following data (in the `data.json` file) to create a unordered list of links to the social media images.

 ```json
 {